 Generally, broker non-votes occur when shares held by a broker in "street name" for a beneficial owner are not voted with respect to a particular proposal because the broker (1) has not received voting instructions from the beneficial owner and (2) lacks discretionary voting power to vote those shares.
-A broker is entitled to vote shares held for a beneficial owner on routine matters, such as the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm, without instructions from the beneficial owner of those shares.
-On the other hand, absent instructions from the beneficial owner of such shares, a broker is not entitled to vote shares held for a beneficial owner on non-routine matters, such as the election of directors and approval on an advisory (non-binding) basis of the compensation of our named executive officers.
+A broker is entitled to vote shares held for a beneficial owner on routine matters, such as the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm (Proposal 2), the approval of an amendment to our Restated Certificate of Incorporation to increase the number of authorized shares of Common Stock (Proposal 4), and the approval of an adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes at the time of the Annual Meeting to approve Proposal 4 (Proposal 5) without instructions from the beneficial owner of those shares.
+On the other hand, absent instructions from the beneficial owner of such shares, a broker is not entitled to vote shares held for a beneficial owner on non-routine matters, such as the election of directors (Proposal 1) and the approval on an advisory (non-binding) basis of the compensation of our named executive officers (Proposal 3).
 Those items for which your broker cannot vote result in broker non-votes if you do not provide your broker with voting instructions on such items.
 Broker non-votes count for purposes of determining whether a quorum is present.